Bit-Nation/Pangea-Docs/README.md

 ### Add your own ERC20 token to the Bitnation Jurisdiction wallet

 Follow the instructions in [this](https://github.com/Bit-Nation/Pangea-wallet-tokenbase) repository.

+### Add your own  DApp/ Contract/ Service/ Product to the Bitnation Jurisdiction GOVMARKET

+Follow the instructions in [this](https://github.com/Bit-Nation/GOVMARKET) repository.

 ### Code Commit Guidelines and Code of Conduct